anenadic/committee-task-forces-templates/task-force-charter-template.md

 List of the past and current members of the task force, with their roles (if available).

 __Example:__

+Current members

 - Kelly Barnes, chair
 - Sher!
 Hurt, co-chair
 - Angelique Trusler, member

+Past members
-- John Smith, past member
+- John Smith, member